pantheon-systems/documentation/source/_docs/global-cdn.md

   - **Old DNS records detected:** If you also have old records in addition to the new ones, make sure to delete the old records.

 ### Can I use other CDNs with Pantheon Global CDN?
 Yes.
-We recommend that you redirect all traffic to HTTPS at your CDN and configure your CMS to assume all site visitors are using HTTPS.
-Check your CDN for how to redirect all traffic to HTTPS.
+We recommend that you ensure that you are enforcing HTTPS only at the outer CDN and are assuming HTTPS in the application.